We have all been to that lawn that is covered in green and thick, and you wonder how is it that a lawn could be so healthy and green?

 The weight carrying tray helps you easily secure the additional weight to dig deeper into the soil.

-There is no doubt that pull behind aerators is bulky to use.
+There is no doubt that the pull behind aerators is bulky to use.
 Depending on your garden layout, you want to choose a highly maneuverable aerator that can easily pass through narrow garden layouts.
 You don’t want the aerator to damage flower beds.

 A full-degree rotation wheel on the aerator makes it easy to move around narrow spaces or take quick turns at corners.